dog-gateway/rest-api-docs/index.md

 #### <a id="single-flat"></a> Resource /environment/flats/{flat-id} ####

-*Updated on Thu, 2013-10-24*
+*Updated on Thu, 2013-11-09*
 <span class="label label-info pull-right">API version 1.0</span>
-<span class="label label-warning pull-right">Not yet implemented</span>

-Represents a specific flat present in the environment (i.e., the building).
+Represents a specific flat present in the environment (i.e., in the building).

 **URL:** /environment/flats